All Episodes

 Everybody knew about Matt Lauer there.

-And there's so many open secret quote open secrets that I didn't know.
+And there's so many open secret, quote open secrets that I didn't know.

 I had heard about Matt Lauer.

-Um, see?
+Oh, see?

-You're telling me you heard about it, and Savannah Guthrie didn't.
+You're telling me you heard about it and Savannah Guthrie didn't.

-And I it was funny, I was talking with a friend yesterday about when the time transformed past a morality clause having to do with infidelity, because that's what it was for in the first place, right?
+I was talking with a friend yesterday about when the time transformed past a morality clause having to do with infidelity, because that's what it was for in the first place, right?

 That there was supposed to be.

-I mean, harassment was never to be tolerated, but there used to be some standards as to how you would conduct yourself.
+I mean, harassment was never going to be tolerated, but there used to be some standards as to how you would conduct yourself.

-Now, if you're having a fair, that's apparently not a big deal at all for an organization, and I guess times change and we moved over to, you know, when you're actually assaulting people.
+Now, if you're having affairs, that's apparently not a big deal at all for an organization.

-Yeah, and it turned out uh well uh I think this will come out in more detail, but uh there's many more women coming out, and it will come out that uh a lot of this was reported to NBC management through the years that there have been a number of times they were warned about it, and they all look the other way.
+And it will come out that a lot of this was reported to NBC management through the years, that there have been a number of times they were warned about it, and they all look the other way.

-And I I'm not sure that that's true anyway, but I definitely zeroed in on that to put some time on it that maybe he could then blame his predecessor for having ignored whatever complaints came forward.
+And I'm not sure that that's true anyway, but I definitely zeroed in on that to put some time on it that maybe he could then blame his predecessor for having ignored whatever complaints came forward.

-But I I totally agree with you.
+But I totally agree with you.

 It's an absolute mess.